cornhead/zusammenfassungen/discmath_lecture_notes.md

 :::

 :::note
 We will use the term generating function for formal power series.
-Therefore, a generating function is \emph{not} a function
+Therefore, a generating function is *not* a function
 :::

 :::example